Manasseh Kempton1

 References

-Manasseh Kempton is described in The Great Migration Begins.2
+Manasseh Kempton is described in The Great Migration Begins (with George Kempton and Ephraim Kempton.)2

 Family of Manasseh Kempton and Juliana Carpenter, daughter of Alexander Carpenter and Mrs (?) (?)
 Carpenter,